Mentha: Culinary

 The leaf, fresh or dried, is the culinary source of mint.
 Fresh mint is usually preferred over dried mint when storage of the mint is not a problem.
-The leaves have a warm, fresh, aromatic, sweet flavor with a cool aftertaste, and are used in teas, beverages, jellies, syrups, candies, and ice creams.
+The leaves have a warm, fresh, aromatic, sweet flavor with a cool aftertaste, and are used in teas, syrups, candies, ice creams, sweet foods, beverages, jellies and sauces.
 In Middle Eastern cuisine, mint is used in lamb dishes, while in British cuisine and American cuisine, mint sauce and mint jelly are used, respectively.
 Mint (pudina) is a staple in Indian cuisine, used for flavouring curries and other dishes.

 Mint is a necessary ingredient in Touareg tea, a popular tea in northern African and Arab countries.
-Tea in Arab countries is popularly drunk this way.
 Alcoholic drinks sometimes feature mint for flavor or garnish, such as the mint julep and the mojito.
 Crème de menthe is a mint-flavored liqueur used in drinks such as the grasshopper.

 Mint essential oil and menthol are extensively used as flavorings in breath fresheners, drinks, antiseptic mouth rinses, toothpaste, chewing gum, desserts, and candies, such as mint (candy) and mint chocolate.
 The substances that give the mints their characteristic aromas and flavors are menthol (the main aroma of peppermint and Japanese peppermint) and pulegone (in pennyroyal and Corsican mint).
 The compound primarily responsible for the aroma and flavor of spearmint is L-carvone.

-Mints are used as food plants by the larvae of some Lepidoptera species, including buff ermine moths.
-It is also eaten by beetles such as Chrysolina coerulans (blue mint beetle) and Mint leaf beetle.

 Traditional medicine and cosmetics

 The ancient Greeks rubbed mint on their arms, believing it would make them stronger.
 Mint was originally used as a medicinal herb to treat stomach ache and chest pains.
-There are several uses in traditional medicine and preliminary research for possible use in treating irritable bowel syndrome.
+There are several uses in traditional medicine and preliminary research for possible use of peppermint in treating irritable bowel syndrome.

 Menthol from mint essential oil (40–90%) is an ingredient of many cosmetics and some perfumes.
 Menthol and mint essential oil are also used in aromatherapy which may have clinical use to alleviate post-surgery nausea.

 Allergic reaction

-Although it is used in many consumer products, mint may cause allergic reactions in some people, inducing symptoms such as abdominal cramps, diarrhea, headaches, heartburn, tingling or numbing around the mouth, anaphylaxis or contact dermatitis.
+Although it is used in many consumer products, mint may cause allergic reactions in some people, inducing symptoms such as abdominal cramps, diarrhea, headaches, heartburn, tingling or numbing around the mouth, anaphylaxis, or contact dermatitis.